carvel-dev/carvel/site/content/blog/argocd-carvel-plugin.md

 To make the Carvel plugin available to the application we want to deploy, we need to make a couple patches to the Argo CD cluster configuration.
 We can do this with ytt overlays!

 ### Adding carvel-ytt binary to `argocd-repo-server`
 This overlay will copy the binary for ytt to the `argocd-repo-server` pod.
 Adding this configuration to the existing deployment creates an `initContainer` using an [image](https://github.com/vmware-tanzu/carvel-docker-image) we publish that contains the Carvel tools.
-The container copies the ytt binary via a shared volume at `/custom-tools`, as explained further in the [Argo docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/#adding-tools-via-volume-mounts).
+The container copies the ytt binary via a shared volume at `/custom-tools`, explained further in the [Argo docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/#adding-tools-via-volume-mounts).

 ```yaml
 #! repo-server-overlay.yml